NFL Betting Odds in New York

 BetMGM Sportsbook – Best for competitive NFL lines

-There’s a good chance that you’ll be sticking around after trying out risk-free bet for new players on the BetMGM sportsbook app.
+There’s a good chance that you’ll be sticking around after receiving bonus bets for new players on the BetMGM sportsbook app.
 You’ll find competitive lines for NFL games all season long, as well as all of the bet types you could ask for.

 BetMGM nails it on NFL prop betting with plenty of choices to consider, so you won’t have to look far to find what you want.